oOosys/PythoOon/README.md

 - awk, Perl, PHP ... shell scripting descendants without the strength to cover all areas of programming needs.
 - Java ... it is quite near in style to C++ coding and ... my experience with it was, that it is somehow slow ... in other words: I don't like it.
 - C, C++ ... the generated executables are way too large in size compared to what they provide if the code is only some lines ...
 Would need much more work put into prototyping
-- ... there are many more, less mainstream ones ... each focusing on another aspect of ...
+- ... there are many, many more (estimated 50 thousand different ones), starting with Fortran, ALGOL60, apl, Basic, VisualBasic, ... each focusing on another aspect of ...
 SYNTAX ... but ...
-<br><b>oOo is about SEMANTICS</b> ... so it needs anyway an own custom approach to coding and orchestrating software on the own private computer system.
+<br><b>oOo is about SEMANTICS</b><br>
+... so it needs anyway an own custom approach to coding and orchestrating software on the own private computer system.